 To pay for part of my camera and lenses, I used savings bonds that I won in grade school from an essay contest.
 I continue to fund my business one step at a time and use some of the income from photo sessions and my fitness presentations to do just that.
 It is slow but steady, and I am so excited to be living out my dream!

 What did you do before launching your own business?

-I worked full time here in Austin – coordinating one of the largest university fitness and wellness programs in the country.
-I was fortunate enough to move into a part time role there and coordinate the group exercise program.
+I worked full-time in Austin – coordinating one of the largest university fitness and wellness programs in the country.
+I was fortunate enough to move into a part-time role there and coordinate the group exercise program.

 Currently, I work approximately 20 hours at the university managing the group exercise program.
 I work another 15 hours a week on my business from my home office.
 It isn’t quite the ideal schedule yet, but I know it will only improve.